JoshuaJFogg/slate/source/includes/_payments-management.md

 Parameter | Type |  Description |
 --------- | ------- |  ----------- |
  | array[objects] | The collection of support log entries.
-subscriptionHolidayReference | string | Reference to the holiday. subscriptionReference | string | Reference to the subscription. startDate | string | The date at which the holiday period should begin. endDate | string | The date at which the subscription should become active.
+`subscriptionHolidayReference` | string | Reference to the holiday.
+`subscriptionReference` | string | Reference to the subscription.
+`startDate` | string | The date at which the holiday period should begin.
+`endDate` | string | The date at which the subscription should become active.

-## CRUD: Update a Payment
+## Update a Payment

 ```shell
 curl --request PATCH \